Travelling waves and heteroclinic networks in models of spatially-extended cyclic competition: Analysis of heteroclinic bifurcations destroying periodic orbits

 We proceed in this section to analyse the heteroclinic bifurcations described in \sref{sec:num_bif}, which destroy periodic orbits of \eref{eqn:system_se_stdy_st}, and therefore travelling wave solutions of \eref{eqn:system_se}.
 We approach this analysis as in \cite{postlethwaite_rucklidge_2019}, by constructing a \poin map which approximates the dynamics near the heteroclinic network of the ODEs \eref{eqn:system_se_stdy_st}.
 Heteroclinic bifurcations of both the $\Xi$ cycles and the \(\Sigma\) cycle are considered.
 When analysing the $\Sigma$ cycle, we have to construct two different maps, one for real expanding eigenvalues and one for complex expanding eigenvalues.

 The methodology presented here in principal follows the methodology presented in any of \cite{postlethwaite_2010,kirk_silber,field_swift,chossat_1997,krupa_melbourne_1,krupa_melbourne_2}.
 For the $\Xi_{13}$ cycle, \poin sections are defined near $\xi_{1}$ and $\xi_{3}$, and we construct a local map which approximates the dynamics near $\xi_{1}$ and a global map which approximates the dynamics along the heteroclinic orbit between $\xi_{1}$ and $\xi_{3}$.
-By the symmetry \(\mu\), these results also apply to the \(\Xi_{24}\) cycle.
+By the symmetry \(\mu\) of \eref{eqn:system_se_stdy_st_sym}, these results also apply to the \(\Xi_{24}\) cycle.
 In the case of the $\Sigma$ cycle, we define \poin sections near $\xi_{1}$ and $\xi_{2}$, a local map near $\xi_{1}$ and a global map which approximates the dynamics along the heteroclinic orbit from $\xi_{1}$ to $\xi_{2}$.
-In both cases, we can use the symmetry $\mu$ in \eref{eqn:system_se_stdy_st_sym} to compute the full return map back to $\xi_{1}$.
+In both cases, we can use the symmetry $\mu$ to compute the full return map back to $\xi_{1}$.

 Unlike in most examples of the literature, we are not concerned with the actual stability properties of the heteroclinic network in \eref{eqn:system_se_stdy_st}.
 We are instead interested in determining what heteroclinic bifurcations destroy periodic orbits of \eref{eqn:system_se_stdy_st}.
 Therefore, after constructing our return map we do not compute under what conditions it is a contraction, but rather we find fixed points of these maps---which correspond to periodic orbits---and determine under what conditions the period of these periodic orbits becomes large.
 To do this, we do not explicitly solve for the time $T$ spent near $\xi_{1}$, but rather leave it as an unknown defined implicitly in terms of the coordinates.
 Then, after appropriate simplifications, we can determine how $T$ becomes large as the heteroclinic bifurcation is approached.